Macsoo/its-not-a-bug-its-a-feature/docs/bigProject/rendszerterv.md

     visitor(Visitor)
     dog(Dog profile)
     apply(Adopting intention)
-    visitor-- Can see -->dog
+    visitor -- Can see --> dog
-    user-- Can see -->dog
+    user -- Can see --> dog
-    user-- Can use -->apply
+    user -- Can use --> apply
-    admin-- Can modify -->dog
+    admin -- Can modify --> dog
-    admin-- Can see -->apply
+    admin -- Can see --> apply
-    dog-- Has -->apply
+    dog -- Has --> apply
-    apply-- Sends email -->user
+    apply -- Sends email --> user
 ```

 ## 4. Követelmények

 ## 5. Funkcionális terv